VolodymyrSSS/NODEJS-training/README.md

 # NODEJS-training

-There are exercises to learn NodeJS
+The set of exercises to learn **NodeJS** and express in order to built REST-API